 Short Bio

-Dr. Fernando Lima is an architect and urban designer with over 17 years of teaching experience in higher education across the United States, Brazil, and Portugal, bringing a global perspective that merges design innovation with social awareness.
-Since 2022, he has served as an Assistant Professor of Architecture and Director of Digital Fabrication at the O'More College of Architecture and Design, Belmont University.
-From 2020 to 2022, he was a postdoctoral scholar at the Stuckeman Center for Design Computing at Pennsylvania State University, where he further honed his expertise in computational design and digital fabrication.
+Dr. Fernando Lima is an architect and urbanist with over 17 years of experience teaching in higher education across the United States, Brazil, and Portugal.
+His work reflects a global perspective that seamlessly integrates design innovation with a strong commitment to social impact.
+Since 2022, he has served as an Assistant Professor of Architecture and Director of Digital Fabrication at Belmont University's O’More College of Architecture and Design.
+In June 2025, he will step into the role of Chair of the Department of Architecture, where he aims to strengthen the program’s mission through interdisciplinary collaboration and community engagement.
+From 2020 to 2022, he was a postdoctoral scholar at the Stuckeman Center for Design Computing at Penn State, where he deepened his expertise in computational design and digital fabrication.

-Dr. Lima's teaching approach blends computational design and service-learning initiatives, fostering innovation, creativity, and character through interdisciplinary collaboration.
-By integrating academic instruction with meaningful community engagement, he aims to empower students to apply their knowledge in real-world contexts, enriching their learning experience while cultivating civic responsibility and social impact.
+Dr. Lima’s teaching philosophy merges computational design with service-learning initiatives to foster innovation, creativity, and character through interdisciplinary collaboration.
+By bridging academic instruction with purposeful community engagement, he seeks to empower students to apply their skills in real-world contexts—enhancing their educational experience while cultivating civic responsibility, empathy, and lasting social impact.

 Education